Here Are 10 Things You Can Change For Earth Day: Just Pick 1

 |

 9. Get a Sodastream.
-If you drink a lot of carbonated beverage, you’ll save on empty bottles and lugging both, with a Sodastream carbonater.
-The flavors are delicious and the carbonation units are recycled.
-10. Reuse plastic containers.
-We do purchase fresh prepared foods packed in plastic containers, but we reuse those containers for everything from leftovers to storage.
-Make Every Day Earth Day! |
+If you drink a lot of carbonated beverage, you’ll save on empty bottles and lugging both, with a Sodastream carbonater or similar product.
+The flavors are delicious and the carbonation units can be recycled.
+We do purchase fresh prepared foods packed in plastic containers, but we reuse those containers for everything from leftovers to storage. |